TRIPURA RAHASYA

 remain in unbroken contact with Thy holy feet.
 The very

-sight of Thy holy feet has made me perfectly happy, but there
+sight of Thy holy feet has made me perfectly happy, but

 are a few long-standing doubts in my mind.